-FMR will use the Barclays® U.S. Credit Bond Index ("Index") as a guide in structuring the Fund and selecting its investments.
-FMR will manage the Fund to have similar overall interest rate risk to the Index.
+According to the Registration Statement, FMR will use the Barclays U.S. Universal Bond Index (the "Universal Index") as a guide in structuring the Fund and selecting its investments.
+FMR will use the Universal Index as a guide in allocating the Fund's assets across the investment-grade, high yield, and emerging market asset classes.
+FMR will manage the Fund to have similar overall interest rate risk to the Universal Index.